 - The synthesis of UTP forms UMP through the phosphate exchange mechanism.

 - This reaction is catalyzed by nucleoside monophosphate kinase and Nucleoside diphosphate Kinase.

 UDP + ATP ↔ UTP + ADP

-CTP is formed by amination of UTP by CTP synthatase.
-In animals the amino group is donated by Glutamine where as in bacteria it is supplies directly in Ammonia.
+The amination of UTP forms CTP by CTP synthetase.
+In animals, the amino group is donated by Glutamine, whereas it is supplied directly in Ammonia in bacteria.

 UTP + Gln +ATP + H2O → CTP + Glu + ADP + Pi

 The Synthesis of pyrimidine derivatives is TTP, CTP, and UTP.

 How are pyrimidines synthesized?